AbhishekPednekar84/personal-blog-site/content/react-deployment.md

 ### Installing project dependencies on the server

-With Node.js and npm now installed, we can install our project dependencies.
-We will first navigate to the `client` directory and install the dependencies.
+With Node.js and npm installed, you can now install our project dependencies.
+First, navigate to the `client` directory and install the dependencies using the `npm install` command.

 ```
 cd ~/react-demo-app/client